 - Inclusion on Texas Homeownership REALTORS® Locator List.

 - Referrals from the Texas Homeownership REALTORS® Locator List.

 - Active buyers will see your contact information and know you are a trained professional who is ready to help them.

-- Participating as a Preferred Texas Homeownership REALTOR® puts you ahead of the game and the competition.
+- Participating as a Designated Texas Homeownership REALTOR® puts you ahead of the game and the competition.